robbibt/pyTMD/doc/source/background/Tides.rst

 Under the equilibrium theory of tides, the Earth is a spherical body with a uniform distribution of water over its surface :cite:p:`Doodson:1921kt`.
 In this model, the oceanic surface instantaneously responds to the tide-producing forces of the moon and sun, and is not influenced by inertia, currents or the irregular distribution of land :cite:p:`Schureman:1958ty`.
+While the equilibrium condition is seldom satisfied for shorter period tides, some of the longest period ocean tides are often assumed to be a simple equilibrium response to the tidal force :cite:p:`Proudman:1960jj` :cite:p:`Ray:2014fu`.
-The potential amplitudes of each constituent can be calculated using equilibrium tide theory, and their relative amplitudes are useful for inferring unmodeled constituents :cite:p:`Cartwright:1971iz` :cite:p:`Cartwright:1973em`.
+In addition, using the relative amplitudes from equilibrium theory is useful for inferring unmodeled constituents :cite:p:`Cartwright:1971iz` :cite:p:`Cartwright:1973em`.
 Tidal inference refers to the estimation of smaller (minor) constituents from estimates of the more major constituents :cite:p:`Ray:2017jx`.
 Inferrence is a useful tool for estimating more of the tidal spectrum when only a limited set of constituents are provided by a tide model :cite:p:`Parker:2007wq`.
-Additional care is needed when inferring diurnal constituents due to a resonance in this band from the free core notation (FCN) of the Earth :cite:p:`Wahr:1981if` :cite:p:`Ray:2017jx` :cite:p:`Agnew:2018ih`.
+However, for tides in the diurnal band a resonance from the Earth's free core notation (FCN) can complicate inferring some constituents :cite:p:`Wahr:1981if` :cite:p:`Ray:2017jx` :cite:p:`Agnew:2018ih`.

 ``pyTMD.io`` contains routines for reading major constituent values from commonly available tide models, and interpolating those values to spatial locations.
 ``pyTMD`` uses the astronomical argument formalism outlined in :cite:p:`Doodson:1921kt` for the prediction of ocean and load tides.
-For any given time, ``pyTMD.astro`` calculates the longitudes of the sun (`S`), moon (`H`), lunar perigree (`P`), ascending lunar node (`N`) and solar perigree (`Ps`), which are used in combination with the lunar hour angle (\ |tau|\ ) and the extended Doodson number (`k`) in a seven-dimensional Fourier series :cite:p:`Doodson:1921kt` :cite:p:`Dietrich:1980ua` :cite:p:`Pugh:2014di`.
+For any given time, ``pyTMD.astro`` calculates the longitudes of the moon (:math:`S`), sun (:math:`H`), lunar perigree (:math:`P`), ascending lunar node (:math:`N`) and solar perigree (:math:`Ps`), which are used in combination with the lunar hour angle (:math:`\tau`) and the extended Doodson number (:math:`k`) in a seven-dimensional Fourier series :cite:p:`Doodson:1921kt` :cite:p:`Dietrich:1980ua` :cite:p:`Pugh:2014di`.
 Each constituent has a particular "Doodson number" describing the polynomial coefficients of each of these astronomical terms in the Fourier series :cite:p:`Doodson:1921kt`.

 .. math::
-    :label: 1
+    :label: 1.1
+    :name: eq:1.1

     \sigma(t) = d_1\tau + d_2 S + d_3 H + d_4 P + d_5 N + d_6 Ps + d_7 k

 ``pyTMD`` stores these coefficients in an easily accessible `JSON database <https://github.com/pyTMD/pyTMD/blob/main/pyTMD/data/doodson.json>`_ supplied with the program.
-Together these coefficients and additional nodal corrections (`f` and `u`) are used to calculate the frequencies and 18.6-year modulations of the tidal constituents, and enable the accurate determination of tidal amplitudes :cite:p:`Schureman:1958ty` :cite:p:`Dietrich:1980ua`.
+Together these coefficients and additional nodal corrections (:math:`f` and :math:`u`) are used to calculate the frequencies and 18.6-year modulations of the tidal constituents, and enable the accurate determination of tidal amplitudes :cite:p:`Schureman:1958ty` :cite:p:`Dietrich:1980ua`.
 After the determination of the major constituents, the amplitudes of minor constituents can be estimated using inferrence methods :cite:p:`Schureman:1958ty` :cite:p:`Ray:2017jx`.